heitornolla/WebScraping-MercadoLivre/README.md

 ## Technologies Used

-Python 3.12.1

-Scrapy for the Web Scraping

-Pandas for Data Transformation

-Streamlit for the dashboard

-Docker for deploying
+Python, Scrapy, Pandas, Streamlit and Docker